-As stated in policy Bulletin No. 3277.1 titled Preventive Measures and Mandatory Procedures for Students Who Violate Laws Regarding Drugs, Alcohol, and Tobacco and Other Intoxicants: The Los Angeles Unified School District does not tolerate the use, possession, or sale of drugs, alcohol, tobacco, or related paraphernalia by students on school campuses or at school-sponsored activities.
+As stated in policy Bulletin 3277.1, Preventive Measures and Mandatory Procedures for Students Who Violate Laws Regarding Drugs, Alcohol, and Tobacco and Other Intoxicants: The Los Angeles Unified School District does not tolerate the use, possession, or sale of drugs, alcohol, tobacco, or related paraphernalia by students on school campuses or at school-sponsored activities.
 School administrators must take immediate action to prevent, discourage, and eliminate the use or possession of drugs, alcohol, tobacco, or related paraphernalia on campus and at school activities.
-In cooperation with School Police and community agencies in disciplining students in violation, school administrators may use prevention-education, direct intervention, expulsion, or arrest on a case-by-case basis to keep the school drug, alcohol, tobacco, and violence-free.
+In cooperation with School Police and community agencies in disciplining students in violation, school administrators may use prevention-education, direct intervention, suspension, expulsion, or arrest on a case-by-case basis to keep the school drug, alcohol, tobacco, and violence-free.

-Smoking and the use of all tobacco products, alcohol or drugs shall be prohibited on all Los Angeles Unified School District property, including District owned or leased buildings and in District vehicles, at all times by all persons, including employees, students, and visitors at any school or District site or attending any school sponsored events.
+Smoking and the use of all tobacco products, marijuana, alcohol or other drugs, including misuse of prescription drugs, are prohibited on all Los Angeles Unified School District property, including District-owned or leased buildings and in District vehicles, at all times by all persons, including employees, students, and visitors at any school or District site or attending any school sponsored events.